ghi-electronics/Docs/tinyclr/intro.md

 > If you're an existing user of NETMF and still want to use it in addition to TinyCLR OS, don't worry.
 TinyCLR OS is completely independent of NETMF and works side-by-side with no issues.

 ### TinyCLR Device Setup
-To use TinyCLR with a device you must first install the latest verions of the GHI bootloader and TinyCLR firmware on the device.
+To use TinyCLR with a device you must first install the latest versions of the GHI bootloader and TinyCLR firmware on the device.
 The bootloader is installed first and provides a way to install the firmware and to execute programs which are loaded onto the device.

 The TinyCLR firmware includes the Common Language Runtime (CLR) which converts compiled code into machine instructions and manages program execution.
 The TinyCLR firmware is also responsible for interacting with Microsoft Visual Studio to load and debug your application programs.